ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Techniques

 Figure~\ref{fig:fault-free-and-adaptive-schedule} shows the detailed 1F1B schedule for the system in Figure~\ref{fig:adaptive-pipeline}.
 After the failure, the \emph{forward pass} micro-batch 7 for failed worker \(W_{1\_2}\) is re-assigned to its functional peer \(W_{0\_2}\) at time step 3 (\numcircledtikz{1}).
 The subsequent output is forwarded back to worker \(W_{1\_3}\) at time step 4 (\numcircledtikz{2}).
 Similarly, the \emph{forward pass} of micro-batch 10 is re-routed to worker \(W_{2\_2}\) at time step 12 (\numcircledtikz{3}).
 The \emph{backward pass} operates similarly in the opposite direction.
 Worker \(W_{2\_2}\) receives from worker \(W_{1\_3}\) the gradients for micro-batch 12 at time step 22 (\numcircledtikz{4}).
 The output gradients are passed to worker \(W_{1\_1}\) at time step 24 (\numcircledtikz{5}).
 The overall mathematical computation remains {\it unchanged} from the fault-free 1F1B schedule, ensuring that \textit{Adaptive Pipelining} does not impact model convergence.

+{\bf Are sufficient bubbles available?} \emph{Adaptive Pipelining} exploits the \(3 \times (PP-1) \times DP\) existing but previously unused bubbles in each pipeline to recover from failures.
+For example, the 405 billion parameter LLaMA-3 is trained with synchronous 1F1B over \(8192\) GPUs using hybrid parallelism with tensor, pipeline, and data parallelism degree~\(TP=8\), \(PP=16\), and \(DP=64\), respectively~\cite{llama-3}. \NAME can leverage \((3 \times (16-1) \times 64) = 2880\) bubbles per iteration to accommodate \( \frac{2880}{3} = 960\) rerouted micro-batches per iteration.
+For a training job with global batch size of 2048, this is sufficient to handle 30 simultaneous failures.

-{\bf The scheduling challenge:} In theory, the execution schedule of the two peer workers has enough bubbles to do the computations for failed node \(W_{1\_2}\) as there are 18 idle slots in total in Figure~\ref{fig:fault-free-schedule}.
-However, these bubbles are concentrated in the warm-up and cool-down phase of the 1F1B schedule. \textit{Adaptive Pipelining} needs to reroute micro-batches to peer workers \(W_{0\_2}\) and \(W_{2\_2}\) mostly in the middle of their steady-state schedule, which is optimized to be bubble-free for efficiency~\cite{pipedream}.
+{\bf The scheduling challenge:} While sufficient bubbles exist, these bubbles are concentrated in the warm-up and cool-down phase of the 1F1B schedule.
+For example, there are 18 idle slots across data-parallel peers of failed node \(W_{1\_2}\) in Figure~\ref{fig:fault-free-schedule} to accommodate its micro-batches. \textit{Adaptive Pipelining} needs to reroute micro-batches to peer workers \(W_{0\_2}\) and \(W_{2\_2}\) mostly in the middle of their steady-state schedule, which is optimized to be bubble-free for efficiency~\cite{pipedream}.
 As shown in Figure~\ref{fig:adaptive-schedule}, this has a significant performance impact.
-The additional micro-batches to peer workers and the dependencies between forward and backward pass computations lead to 36 time steps per iteration.
+The additional micro-batches to peer workers and the dependencies between forward and backward pass computations lead to 9 additional time steps per iteration, for a total of 36.
 In other words, the failure of 8.3\% of workers (1 out of 12) leads to a 33\% slowdown in iteration time.